 Here is an orchestra tuning to an A440:

 If the other instruments play an A440 but your vocal folds open and close at 435 times per second, you will be below the desired note and sound out of tune.

-We need the frequency of our vocal cords to match (or compliment) the music.
+We need the frequency of our vocal folds to match (or complement) the music.